How to create an epic GoPro time lapse

-Time-lapse videos are quickly taking over the world of travel photography.
-Whether it’s clouds, stars, sunsets or city scenes, compressing hours of footage into a few seconds of visual narrative speaks right to heart of many creatives.
+Whether it’s clouds, stars, sunsets or city scenes, compressing hours of footage into a few seconds of visual narrative (aka time lapse) speaks right to heart of many creatives.

-The good news is that it’s not difficult to create something professional-looking with a bit of creativity and a GoPro camera.
-Thanks to the camera’s built-in functionalty, time-lapse sequences are easy to shoot, simple to edit and beautiful to watch.
+Thanks to the GoPro’s built-in functionality, time-lapse sequences are easy to shoot, simple to edit and beautiful to watch.

-Here are my five steps to building an amazing time-lapse sequence that’ll give the BBC’s nature department a run for their money:
+Here are five steps to building an amazing GoPro time lapse sequence that’ll give the BBC’s nature department a run for their money: